field note

 Cost breakdown

-Haunt API gives you 100 free requests per month on the Basic plan.
+Haunt API gives you 100 free requests per month on the Free plan.
 No credit card needed.
-For production use, the Pro plan is $0.01 per request — that's $10 for 1,000 extractions.
+For production use, Starter is £19/month for 5,000 successful public-page extractions.
 Compare that to the developer time you'd spend writing and maintaining BeautifulSoup scrapers.

 Start extracting text from webpages in minutes.
 100 free requests, no credit card required.